exteraGram

 log(f"Task started with: {parameter}")

-time.sleep(5) # Simulate a long operation
+time.sleep(5) # Simulate a long operation.

 log(f"Task finished for: {parameter}")

-# Run on the default PLUGINS_QUEUE
+# Run on the default PLUGINS_QUEUE.

 run_on_queue(lambda: my_long_task("some_data"))

-from client_utils import GLOBAL_QUEUE
+from client_utils import GLOBAL_QUEUE, run_on_queue

-# Run on GLOBAL_QUEUE after a 2.5 second delay
+# Run on GLOBAL_QUEUE after a 2.5 second delay.

 run_on_queue(lambda: my_long_task("other_data"), GLOBAL_QUEUE, 2500)

-STAGE_QUEUE = "stageQueue" # For critical, sequential operations
+STAGE_QUEUE = "stageQueue"

-GLOBAL_QUEUE = "globalQueue" # General purpose background tasks
+GLOBAL_QUEUE = "globalQueue"

-CACHE_CLEAR_QUEUE = "cacheClearQueue" # Cache management tasks
+CACHE_CLEAR_QUEUE = "cacheClearQueue"

-SEARCH_QUEUE = "searchQueue" # Search operations
+SEARCH_QUEUE = "searchQueue"

-PHONE_BOOK_QUEUE = "phoneBookQueue" # Phone book and contact sync
+PHONE_BOOK_QUEUE = "phoneBookQueue"

-THEME_QUEUE = "themeQueue" # Theme application and processing
+THEME_QUEUE = "themeQueue"

-from client_utils import get_queue_by_name
+from client_utils import PLUGINS_QUEUE, get_queue_by_name

 plugins_dispatch_queue = get_queue_by_name(PLUGINS_QUEUE)